Szelagi/CraftContainers/vitepress-docs/docs/en/migration_2.3.md

         var player = event.getPlayer();
         var session = SessionManager.session(player);

         // Warning!
-Never use this for component lookup.
+Never use this for component lookup.md.
         // These methods are solely for filtering events from Bukkit listeners.
         // They allow finding components of a given type that have a listener of a given type.